 Gardening is a healthy activity.
 However, it requires a lot of bending and can be surprisingly tiring for the body.
 Constant bending and slumping over the ground creates awkward positions for the body, causing your back to strain.
 Using various gardening tools requires immense effort as well and can physically exert you.

 Gardening with back pain is not possible at all so we suggest you to use the Backrack™ device.
-It’s a medical device designed to treat and prevent back pain at home.
-Please visit this link for more details.

 If your gardening techniques require to lift heavy weights, work for more than an hour or bend over small plants, then this activity might be unhealthy for your posture.
 Despite efforts, you would still need to think of remedies to improve physically.
 Here are some suggestions that would help you maintain your routine while not causing many problems.